radicalrendell/zoom_remote/README.md

 ===========
 Some files to Let a Raspberry Pi emulate a Zoom Remote control.

-(also and experiment to try out git)
+(also an experiment to try out git)